SvenTiigi/ValidatedPropertyKit/README.md

 @Validated(.keyPath(\.isEnabled, .equals(true)))
 var object = MyCustomObject()
 ```
+> Head over the [Predefined Validations](https://github.com/SvenTiigi/ValidatedPropertyKit#predefined-validations) section to learn more

 Additionally, you can extend the `Validation` via conditional conformance to easily declare your own Validations.